Syrlander/transformers-in-RL/README.md

 ```

 Github Cleanup ToDo:
 * [ ] README:
-  * [ ] Get rid of the `algorithms` directory under `rl_thesis`
   * [ ] How things can be ran from CLI and the different arguments (describe what they mean)
-  * [x] General project structure of where models, environments, and configuration files are located (and which ones we have)
-    * [x] Note that configuration files may not reflect the final hyperparameters of experiments and we refer to the Appendix of our report for the actual parameters used.
-  * [x] Tests and how to run them. (pytest on the tests directory or on single files or classes/methods within single files/classes.)
-  * [x] requirements.txt, how to install virtual environment and python version (due to the slurm cluster)
-* [ ] Remove files/directories relating to other Dreamer implementations.
-* [x] Create new repository
-  * [ ] Insert the new repo. name and url in the above instructions where needed (search for "INSERT_REPO_URL" and "INSERT_REPO_NAME")
-* [x] Describe the different branches
-* [ ] Remove `example_out_for_sharing.py` under `rl_thesis/dreamer/`